renie26/AquA---Virtual-Aquarium-to-motivate-physical-engagement/README.md

 # AquA
-### A virtual aquarium to engage knowledge-sharing activities, designed for Médecins Sans Frontières (MSF)
+### A virtual aquarium designed for motivating knowledge-sharing activities, a solution for Médecins Sans Frontières (MSF)
 #### A 'historical' team project with Mélanie Courtinat in 2016

 ![master_img](./master_img.png)